MicahChalmer/mr-sparkle/README.md

 1. It assumes you're using [Bundler](http://gembundler.com/) for dependencies, which means that instead of needing a hardcoded list of gems in the `before_fork` hook, like the blog post had, this plugin just does `Bundler.require(:default)` to get all the modules mentioned in the Gemfile loaded before forking.
 1. If you change your Gemfile, the preloads are no longer valid, so this script treats that change as a special case: when the Gemfile changes, we kill the whole server and restart it, thus reloading absolutely everything.

 The script comes with a default set of file extensions it will watch for changes.
 I've tried to be liberal about it--no harm reloading a few extra times when developing.
-You can change it with the `--pattern` option, which takes a regex.
+You can run `mr-sparkle --help` to see the default set as a regexp, and you can change that regexp with the `--pattern` option.

 ## Installation